-“Registration Authority” (or “RA”) means the entity in a contractual relationship with the CA to register requests for issuance, renewal, or revoking of Certificates, and to validate or reject them.
-The RA applies Signer identification and authentication procedures in accordance with the rules and practices defined in the Certificate Policy(ies).
+“Registration Authority” (or “RA”) means the entity in a contractual relationship with the CA to register requests for issuance of Certificates, and to validate or reject them.
+The RA applies Signer identification and authentication procedures in accordance with the rules and practices defined in the Registration Policy.
 For the purposes herein, the RA is Customer.

-“Registration Policy” means the procedures and rules defined and implemented by the Registration Authority in order to identify and authenticate Signers, to verify and store supporting documents for Signers’ registration, and to register requests to issue, renew, and revoke Signer Certificates.
+“Registration Policy” means the procedures and rules defined and implemented by the Registration Authority in order to identify and authenticate Signers, to verify and store supporting documents for Signers’ registration, and to register requests to issue Signer Certificates.

 “Service” means the DocuSign EU Advanced Signature service provided to the Customer by DocuSign France as trust service provider to offer Signers a service via DocuSign Signature to electronically sign eDocuments.

 “Signer(s)” (or “Signatory”) means any individual who signs the eDocument(s) presented thereto after giving consent in accordance with the Service consent protocol.